-Here are 5 steps to reconfigure your next meetings by facilitating with the brain in mind.
+Have you considered these 5 steps to reconfigure your next meetings by facilitating with the brain in mind?

 - Question in ways that draw in new ideas and advance old ones with new leverage from reconfigured angles.
 Ask 2 footed questions so that people are drawn in and problems get solved.
 Ask for instance, If you could change one practice in your department this week to raise the bottom line, what would you change?

 - Target so that you collaboratively set one goal to improve a problem area at work.
 Identify one area that needs improvement by facilitating as many voices as possible on the possibilities that carry mutual dividends.
 Look at problems with solutions in mind, and you’ll find your goals grow bigger than any one leader, as enthusiasm springs up from many angles.